digitaltrails/vdu_controls/README.md

 + Inbuilt mitigations:

-  + Transitions due to UI inputs are limited to one update per second.
+  + Sliders and spinners only update the VDU for fine/small adjustments of the controls.
-  + Transitions during ambient-light-level brightness adjustment are limited to one update per second.
+  + Transitions during ambient-light-level brightness adjustment are limited to changes of greater than 20%.
-  + Automatic ambient brigntness adjustment only triggers above a sensitity threashold which defaults to 10%.
+  + Automatic ambient brightness adjustment only triggers a change when the proposed brightness differs from the current brightness by at least 10%.

 + Electable mitigations:

-  + Minimise dragging sliders and spinning spinners.
   + Choose to restore pre-prepared 'presets' instead of dragging sliders.
   + Refrain from adding transitions to `presets`.
-  + Turn off the global `transitions` setting, sliders and ambient-light-response will then jump to their final values without any transitioning steps.
   + Turn off `interpolation` for ambient brightness response curves, brightness will stair-step instead of ramping through intermediate values.
   + Attach `presets` to ambient brightness response curves, brightness will then tend